WINNIPEG SUPPORTIVE HOUSING INC.

 In late 2017 John David Pankratz approached Don, expressing interest in involvement as he transitioned out of international development program management into addressing homelessness in Winnipeg.

-Eileen Kroeker formally became a part of the project a few months after that, and these four formed Winnipeg Supportive Housing Inc., which was incorporated on May 2 of 2018.
+These four formed Winnipeg Supportive Housing Inc., which was incorporated on May 2 of 2018.

 RIVERWOOD CHURCH COMMUNITY